StewartalsopIII/video-clipper-streamlit/README.md

 1.  **Clone the Repository (if applicable):**
     ```bash
     git clone <repository_url>
-    cd video_clipper_streamlit
+    cd video-clipper-streamlit
     ```
-    If you have the files directly, navigate to the `video_clipper_streamlit` directory.
+    If you have the files directly, navigate to the `video-clipper-streamlit` directory.

 2.  **Create and Activate a Virtual Environment:**
     ```bash